-Street Art is one of my favourite things to look at, I love using it as backdrops to men images and I really enjoy studying it.
+Street Art is one of my favourite things to look at, I love using it as backgrounds for my images and I really enjoy studying it.
 However, I have never considered doing Street Art myself, until now.
 After researching art for my MA I like the idea of showing in a gallery and the process interests me but I like the fringe adventurous side to Street Art.
 So I am going to be documenting my process starting with creating your own wheat paste.

 So this is just glue but it is made out of some very basic household items.
 If you cook it is like making a roux.
 The flour thickens to make the base and the sugar adds more stickiness, the salt is added as a stabilizer and is recommended for working with in colder climates.

 The Wheat Paste Mix:

 Bring 3 cups of water to a boil.

 Meanwhile add 1/4 cup of flour to 3/4 cup water, mix well.